DiogoSoares3/Machine-Learning-Challenge/README.md

     - Note: All these endpoints are located in the `api/v1` directory.

-- Create a 'requirements.txt' containing all package dependencies.
+- Create a `requirements.txt` containing all package dependencies.

 - Containerize the API.
 Make a Dockerfile to build an image for the web service (API) and run a docker-compose file to orchestrate the images related to the PostgreSQL database and the web service.